Elma-dev/Tacotron-TTS/README.md

 ### High-Level Steps:

-1.  **Data Acquisition and Preprocessing:** Collect a diverse dataset of Trump's speeches (specifically from Kaggle: [etaifour/trump-speeches-audio-and-word-transcription](https://www.kaggle.com/datasets/etaifour/trump-speeches-audio-and-word-transcription)) and preprocess the audio and text to be compatible with the Coqui TTS format (LJSpeech-style).
+1.  **Data Acquisition and Preprocessing:** Using a dataset of Trump's speeches (specifically from Kaggle: [etaifour/trump-speeches-audio-and-word-transcription](https://www.kaggle.com/datasets/etaifour/trump-speeches-audio-and-word-transcription)) and preprocess the audio and text to be compatible with the Coqui TTS format (LJSpeech-style).
 2.  **Configuration Management:** Centralize hyper-parameters and model configurations in a YAML file (`config.yaml`) for easy modification and experimentation.
-3.  **Model Fine-tuning:** Utilize the `trainer.py` script to fine-tune a pre-trained Tacotron2 model on the prepared dataset.
+3.  **Model Fine-tuning:** Utilize the `train.py` script to fine-tune a pre-trained Tacotron2 model on the prepared dataset.
 4.  **Inference and Evaluation:** After training, use the fine-tuned model to generate new speech and evaluate its quality.

 ## Architectural Choices